mendix/docs/content/appstore/app-services/cogniso-speech-to-text.md

 ### 5.4 Using the Batch Mode

-When you need to implement the speech conversion as a back-end service rather than in the user interface operation, batch transcription is your best option to convert any mendix **mediaDocument** object into written text.
+When you need to implement the speech conversion as a back-end service rather than in the user interface operation, batch transcription is your best option to convert any Mendix **mediaDocument** object into written text.
 In this case, use the [BatchTranscript microflow](#batchtranscript).

 ## 6 Obtaining a LicenseToken to Deploy Your App {#obtain}